mikependon/RepoDB/README.md

 - [Twitter](https://twitter.com/search?q=%23repodb) - for the latest news.
 - [Gitter Chat](https://gitter.im/RepoDb/community) - for direct and live Q&A.

-> Any help from the community will be highly appreciated as it really helps us eliminate our full-efforts.

 ## Contributions

 To contribute, please open the [issues](https://github.com/mikependon/RepoDb/issues) tab and filter the list of items with [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) label.
 Otherwise, please create a [new issue](https://github.com/mikependon/RepoDb/issues/new) for us to look-at and discuss.

-Your biggest contribution is to be active in our collaborations and to share this solution. **We are really thanking you for that!**
+Your biggest contribution is to share this solution to other developers.
+You can:

+- Blog it
+- Discuss it
+- Document it
+- Share it
+- Use it

+We are really thanking you for that!

 ### Pull-request hints